 Great alternatives: Taqueria Santa Cruz II

 A very close call between Beer Thirty and Humble Sea, and honestly worth a trip to both!
 Beer Thirty ranks a bit higher for its variety of drinks, outdoor (dog friendly) seating, a food truck counter, and corn-hole games!
 A great place for a group to spend the evening.

-Great alternatives: Humble Sea, Pour, Santa Cruz Brewing Company
+Great alternatives: Humble Sea, Santa Cruz Mountain Brewing

-Other Local Favorites: Charlie Hong Kong, Monster Pot (formerly Betty’s Noodle House), Penny’s Ice Cream, Woodstock’s Pizza, Pizza My Heart, Café Gratitude, Betty’s Burgers, and Marianne’s Ice Cream, just to name a few.
+Other Local Favorites: Charlie Hong Kong, Betty’s Noodle House, Penny’s Ice Cream, Woodstock’s Pizza, Pizza My Heart, Café Gratitude, Betty’s Burgers, and Marianne’s Ice Cream, just to name a few.